U.S. flag

 Energy and Minerals

-CLDP works with governments to meet sustainability goals in their respective domestic oil and gas industry through clear regulatory reforms, implementation of disclosures for investors, the prioritization of more carbon efficient fuels, and the participation of National Oil Companies (NOCs) in the transition to “NECs” (National Energy Companies), responsible for producing electrons and not just molecules.
+CLDP works with governments to meet long-term energy goals.
+This includes modernizing the rules governing investment into their domestic oil and gas industry through clear regulatory reforms, implementation of disclosures for investors, the prioritization of more efficient operations, and the participation of National Oil Companies (NOCs) in promoting global energy security and prosperity.

 Power

-CLDP works with governments to successfully manage that transition to open market structures, working at both the policy and commercial level.
-In the policy space, CLDP helps governments reconcile their overlapping roles as power market regulators, project partners, and power customers.
+CLDP works with governments to successfully manage the transition to open market structures, working at both the regulatory and commercial level.
+In the regulatory space, CLDP helps governments reconcile their overlapping roles as power market regulators, project partners, and power customers.

 In recent decades, the traditional model of power infrastructure built around large-scale generation projects and expanding central transmission grids has given way to a more diverse market with smaller scale generators and more decentralized grids.
-With the new climate urgency, CLDP can assist governments to consider alternative financings structures for much-needed transmission grade upgrades and/or construction to facilitate the introduction and integration of large amounts of renewable energy onto central transmission grids, incentivize the development of isolate, grid-connected, and grid-adjacent mini- and microgrids, and develop incentive structures to catalyze much-needed private investment in the renewable energy space.
+CLDP assists governments to: consider alternative financing structures for much-needed transmission grade upgrades and/or construction to facilitate the introduction and integration of new technologies to central transmission grids; incentivize the development of isolated, grid-connected, and grid-adjacent mini- and microgrids; and develop incentive structures to catalyze much-needed private investment into new technologies.

 As part of this assistance, CLDP has developed the "Understanding" series on power sector development, in partnership with stakeholders such as the African Legal Support Facility and under the aegis of USAID - Power Africa.
 Following a collaborative method, the handbooks synthesize the insights and experiences of African governments, private sector experts, and multilateral institutions: